kCore-framework/.github/profile/README.md

 # kCore Framework

+## Note: This is a work in progress and a hobby project.

 <kbd><img src="assets/kCore.png" alt="kCore Logo" width="200" /></kbd>

 A modern, user-friendly roleplay framework for FiveM servers, designed with simplicity and performance in mind.